 - To learn the OSA PTA or sweep PTA for an org, contact the Systems and Reporting Operations (S&RO) team at email@example.com.

 Reasons Why Payroll Earnings Post to Organization Suspense Accounts

 - A labor schedule does not exist for an employee that should have one.
 This excludes students in the graduate financial support (GFS) systems and employees submitting timesheets.

 - Labor schedule lines total less than 100 percent.
 The remaining earnings are charged to the suspense account.

-- The PTA listed on the labor schedule or procurement action was not valid when payroll was run.
+- The PTA listed on the labor schedule was not valid when payroll was posted.